The Brain's Bitter Lesson: Scaling Speech Decoding With Self-Supervised Learning: Method

 \subsection{Network Architecture}

-We design a two-stage neural network architecture (Figure \ref{fig:architecture}).
-The pre-training stage uses pretext tasks to train a representation with unlabelled brain data.
-Then, the fine-tuning stage uses this representation to learn the downstream task by fine-tuning with labelled data.
+Our neural network architecture has two stages (Figure \ref{fig:architecture}): pre-training with pretext tasks on unlabelled data, and training a linear probe with labelled data for downstream tasks.

-\textbf{Normalisation.} We divide recordings into windows of length $w$ seconds or $t$ samples.
+We divide recordings into windows of length $w$ seconds or $t$ samples.
 At train time, each batch of windows is standardised such that each sensor has zero mean and unit variance.

-\textbf{Backbone.} The network takes as input the standardised sample windows.
-To combine heterogeneous datasets, which have different numbers of sensors $S$, we apply a dataset-conditional linear layer to the sensor dimension, projecting the signal into a shared space with dimension $d_{\mathrm{shared}}$.
+The network takes as input the standardised sample windows.
+To combine heterogeneous datasets, which have varying numbers of sensors $S$, we apply a dataset-conditional linear layer to the sensor dimension, projecting the signal into a shared space with dimension $d_{\mathrm{shared}}$.
 Then, to encode the signal, we construct a wave-to-wave convolutional encoder architecture, the \textit{cortex encoder}, inspired by work in neural audio codecs \citep{soundstream2022, encodec2022}.
-Specifically, our convolutional encoder adapts the implementation of the SEANet architecture \citep{seanet2020} used in \citet{encodec2022}.
+Specifically, our convolutional encoder adapts the SEANet architecture \citep{seanet2020} used in \citet{encodec2022} which we describe here and as part of Figure \ref{fig:architecture}.
 As these codecs typically operate on mono audio signals in $\mathbb{R}^{1 \times t}$, while our signals are in $\mathbb{R}^{d_{\mathrm{shared}} \times t}$, we increase the convolutional channel dimension from $1$ to match $d_{\mathrm{shared}}$ while also inflating the channel dimension of subsequent convolutions.
 We refer to the output dimension of embeddings from this backbone as $d_{\mathrm{backbone}}$.
-Thus, the backbone takes as input a window in $\mathbb{R}^{S \times t}$, and encodes this into $\tau$ embeddings (where $\tau < t$), each of dimension $d_{\mathrm{backbone}}$ (i.e. an $\mathbb{R}^{d_{\mathrm{backbone}} \times \tau}$ output).
+Thus, the backbone takes as input a window in $\mathbb{R}^{S \times t}$, and encodes this into $\tau$ embeddings, each of dimension $d_{\mathrm{backbone}}$ (i.e. an $\mathbb{R}^{d_{\mathrm{backbone}} \times \tau}$ output).

+In the speech recognition literature, models include speaker conditioning to account for vocal and prosodic differences \citep{deepvoice22017}.
+Just as speakers have different voices, neural responses between subjects have different characteristics.
+Consequently, individual variation leads to models that do not generalise well across subjects \citep{Csaky2022GrouplevelBD}.
+We address this with a similar approach to the speech literature by introducing subject conditioning using \textit{feature-wise linear modulation (FiLM)} \citep{film2018}.
+As \citet{soundstream2022} find that conditioning is as equally effective at the encoder bottleneck as in other stages of the model, we also condition at the bottleneck.